Aug 21, 2022 | 19th Century, Jamaica, Legal Case, Transcription

 congress Debates and Creation over Congress “Gag” Rule (1836) Introduction The “Gag Rule” was the informal name of a procedural motion to prevent the reading of abolitionist petitions in the House.
 The 1830s saw a ramping up of...

-Aug 21, 2022 | 18th Century, North America, Pamphlet, Transcription
+Aug 21, 2022 | 18th Century, Chapters, North America, Pamphlet, Transcription

-Richard Nisbet Ricard Nisbet – Slavery Not Forbidden by Scripture (1773) Introduction Richard Nisbet was a West Indian enslaver who was residing in Philadelphia.
+Richard Nisbet Richard Nisbet – Slavery Not Forbidden by Scripture (1773) Introduction Richard Nisbet was a West Indian enslaver who was residing in Philadelphia.
 In 1773, Nisbet published a pamphlet as a response to Benjamin Rush’s antislavery work, An...

 Aug 21, 2022 | 18th Century, England, Play, Transcription